How long do I use my CPM machine?

 Can I use my CPM at night?

 This really depends on the type of CPM.
-If you are using a Knee CPM, we generally recommend that you use it during the night (even if you turn the settings down so that you have a minimal comfortable bend around 40 degrees of flexion).
+If you are using a Knee CPM, we generally recommend that you use it during the night (even if you turn the settings down so that you have a minimal comfortable bend around 40 or 50 degrees of flexion).
 By using your Knee CPM at night you will help to reduce the swelling and stiffness that builds up while you are immobile.
 Usually, this will help you to sleep better with less pain.
-Also, when you wake up, you will find that your knee won’t be as stiff and uncomfortable as you hang your legs over the bed.
+Also, when you wake up, you will find that your knee won’t be as stiff and uncomfortable as you hang your legs over the edge of the bed.